dyihoon90/glogging/README.md

 ## 2. Class, Method & Function decorators

-Class decorator for logging success/failure of transactions to external systems, such as other APIs or DB calls.

 ### Purpose
 Using the decorators, we can log applications functions we deem to be transactions, such as those making calls to external systems or databases